Olivia Wilde Gushes Over Jason Sudeikis With Intimate Birthday Message

 Two kids later, it certainly has been!

-As for their parenting, the actress has never been shy when it comes to sharing the couple's parenting tactics.
-In a 2016 interview with Yahoo!
-Beauty, the beauty opened up about raising her kids in an open-minded, judgement-free environment.
+As for their parenting, the actress has never been shy when it comes to sharing the couple's parenting tactics, and in a 2016 interview with Yahoo!
+Beauty she opened up about raising her kids in an open-minded, judgement-free environment.

 "I like to think he's already a little feminist," Olivia said, referring to her son.
 "And he is.
 I want to promote the idea that the definition of feminism is equality, and it's something that's not difficult to teach children because they are born with that sensibility.
 They are only taught to separate people and value them differently once they get older.
 Luckily, I'm just embracing the perspective he was born with."